nickjevershed/Disclosure-Bot/README.md

 It’s a similar story with the register of pecuniary interests, where members of parliament and senators are required to disclose gifts, positions in companies, investments, and other things.
 There’s a flurry of interest when the register is added for each new parliament, and then little is looked at.

-This is why we have created a program that checks for donation amendments and updates to the register of interests every day.
+This is why I have created a program that checks for donation amendments and updates to the register of interests every day.

 At the moment updates are published to [@AusDisclosure](https://twitter.com/ausdisclosure).